tjayr/zeebe-cdk-constructs/API.md

 An elastic file system to store Zeebe broker data.

 If not specified the brokers will use ephemeral Fargate local storage and data will be lost when a node is restarted.

-Default value is 3

 ---